ajaggoe/fp_project/ASSIGNMENT.md

 See [www.tudelft.nl/en/student/legal-position/fraud-plagiarism/](https://www.tudelft.nl/en/student/legal-position/fraud-plagiarism/) for the general TU Delft policy regarding fraud.

 It is expected that completing the project will take you approximately 30-40 hours.
-When you have finished the project, you should hand in your final solution via Weblab before **TBA**.
+When you have finished the project, you should hand in your final solution via Weblab before **Sunday, 23rd of April, 23:59**.
 Detailed instructions for submitting your solution will appear on Weblab.

 ## Introducing `jq`